Jobseeker's Benefit for the Self-Employed

 Your employer needs to complete the UP80 form below.
 This form can be downloaded and filled in.
 When your employer completes the form you need to return it to your your local Intreo Centre or Social Welfare Branch Office

-Please see our guide to casual online certification for further information.
+Please see our guide to part-time/casual/short-time work online certification for further information.

-If you are over the age of 62 and receiving Jobseeker’s Benefit (Self-Employed), you do not have to:
+If you are over the age of 62 and receiving Jobseeker’s Benefit for the Self-Employed, you do not have to:

-If you are 65, or turn 65 while receiving Jobseeker's Benefit (Self-Employed), and have at least 156 social insurance (PRSI) contribution weeks paid and have 52 PRSI Class “S” contributions paid in the governing contribution year you can continue to receive your payment up to your 66th birthday.
+If you are between 65 and 66 years of age, or turn 65 while receiving Jobseeker's Benefit for the (Self-Employed), and have at least 156 social insurance (PRSI) contribution weeks paid and have 52 PRSI Class “S” contributions paid in the governing contribution year you can continue to receive your payment up to your 66th birthday.

 This applies even if your claim is due to end before that date.